Zhemchuzhnykov/investment-calculator-bug-fixing/README.md

 - Finding logical errors via the browser DevTools & Debugger
 - Placing a break point in the DevTools and debugging an app
 - Enabling React's strict mode and understanding React's strict mode
-- Using the React DevTools for application analysis & manipulation
+- Using the extension React DevTools for application analysis & manipulation

 ### Appendix 1: Bug Scenarios